StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1286514407

+*	Just added a couple more words to the replace text list.
+This isn't a big update.
+Nothing to fix, update until I locate (or you locate) any bugs.

 1285908026

 *	Now have the search feature implemented for tweets.
 I thank Mai for the tutorial on how to handle the flags.
 It handles MOST search queries.
 Some